-- Acting in an international arbitration claim concerning an original equipment manufacturing agreement for the supply and distribution of surface mounter machines used in the electronics industry.
-Damages in excess of EUR 40 million were sought for the clients against the equipment supplier for breach of contract and conspiracy to erode market share.
+Acting in an international arbitration claim concerning an original equipment manufacturing agreement for the supply and distribution of surface mounter machines used in the electronics industry.
+Damages in excess of EU$40 million were sought for the clients (who were distributors in various international markets) against the equipment supplier for breach of contract and conspiracy to erode market share.
 In the course of the arbitration, the equipment supplier was forced to admit that its employees had undertaken forbidden sales of machines and had forged documents in an attempt to hide the wrongful sales.
-Complex issues of Singapore, German and Japanese law were also explored in these proceedings.
+In addition to various technical issues relating to the surface mounter machines, complex issues of Singapore, German and Japanese law were also explored in these proceedings.

-- Acting for two subsidiaries of a Singapore listed company in an international arbitration claim against their Indonesian and Dutch joint venture partners.
+- Representing two subsidiaries of a Singapore listed company in an international arbitration claim against their Indonesian and Dutch joint venture partners.
 The joint venture business between the parties, which was the subject-matter of the arbitration, involved the construction, installation and maintenance of base transmission stations for mobile phone networks in Indonesia.
-Complex issues of Indonesian law were raised in these proceedings.
+Apart from the highly technical nature of the matter, complex issues of Indonesian law were also raised in these proceedings.

-- Defending a subsidiary of a Singapore listed company in an arbitration claim by its joint venture partner in connection with the financing, construction and operation of a coal-fire power generation facility in Anhui, China.
+- Acting for a subsidiary of a Singapore listed company in an arbitration claim by its joint venture partner in connection with the financing, construction and operation of a coal-fire power generation facility in Anhui, China.

 Banking and commercial

-- Defending a bank in a highly publicised claim brought in the name of a wealthy 92 year old customer against the bank for breach of duty.
+- Defending a bank in a highly publicised claim brought in the name of a wealthy 92 year old customer for breach of duty.
 The bank considered the customer mentally incapable of providing valid instructions and refused to allow the operation of the customer’s accounts.
-The High Court accepted the bank’s position at the end of the trial and concluded that “the Bank admirably acted to ensure payment was made only if it had the actual mandate from its customer…The Bank did the right thing by its conduct and lived up to its social responsibilities in this case”.
+The High Court accepted that the bank did not breach its mandate and concluded that “the Bank admirably acted to ensure payment was made only if it had the actual mandate from its customer…The Bank did the right thing by its conduct and lived up to its social responsibilities in this case”.
 The High Court decision, which was the first reported banking case in Singapore involving suspected elderly fraud, was subsequently upheld by the Singapore Court of Appeal.

-- Acting for a bank in connection with a multi-million dollar financing arrangement asserted by the Comptroller of Income Tax to be contrary to Singapore’s statutory general anti-avoidance rules.
+- Defending a bank in connection with a multi-million dollar financing arrangement asserted by the Comptroller of Income Tax to be contrary to Singapore’s statutory general anti-avoidance rules.

-- Acting in a landmark case where the Court of Appeal recognised the doctrine of abandonment as part of Singapore law and applied it, for the first time, to intangible property.
-The decision by the Court of Appeal laid down the test to be applied for the doctrine of abandonment to be invoked and is also the first case in Singapore to have deal with s 346 of the Companies Act.
+- Acting against the Official Assignee in a landmark case where the Court of Appeal recognised the doctrine of abandonment as part of Singapore law and applied it, for the first time, to intangible property.
+The decision by the Court of Appeal laid down the test to be adopted for the doctrine of abandonment to be invoked and is also the first case in Singapore to have considered the effect of s 346 of the Companies Act.

 Trust and estate disputes

-- Representing beneficiaries of the estate of a well-known entrepreneur and community leader in Singapore (who passed away in the 1960s) for almost two decades in a series of contentious proceedings involving the various executors of the estate as well as family companies.
+- Representing beneficiaries of the estate of a well-known entrepreneur and Chinese community leader in Singapore (who passed away in the 1960s) in a series of contentious proceedings (spanning decades) involving various executors of the estate as well as family companies.
 To-date, the estate has not been fully administered.
 Related court proceedings included Singapore's last appeal to the Privy Council.